Profile identity resolution and merging

 Configure identity resolution rules

-Each identity resolution rule defines a piece of identifying information, called an identity, that the system uses to match profiles.
-Each identity is based on a specific field of a profile-related entity (contact, member, customer).
-When the value of an identity field is the same across two profiles, the system considers them to represent the same person and triggers a merge.
+Identity resolution works by evaluating identities, which represent pieces of information that the system uses to match profiles.
+Each identity is based on a specific database column (field) of a profile-related entity (contact, member, customer).
+When the value of an identity column is the same across two profiles, the system considers the profiles to represent the same person and treats them as candidates for merging.

 You can view and adjust the project’s identity resolution rules in the Customer data management application.